kailash-manasarovar/statement/docs/index.md

 ![Katharine Murphy plays the piano at the boat club in Dénia in 2015](content/images/katharine-pianist.jpg){width=70%}

 I still can't believe that everyone in the town is evil.
 I wonder if the battered women, like Paqui Fornet and others, felt unable to resist their husbands maddening porn-addictions.
 I wonder if many others just went quietly mad too, knowing there was nothing they could do.
 I wonder if the majority prayed constantly and fervently to God, asking for His intercession.
 I'd hope it was a majority, I suspect it wasn't, but regardless God answers every prayer.
 I hope this police statement does somewhat to answer at least some of those prayers.

+## My personal suffering

+- See [Health](personal/health.md) for more information on health problems arising from 3 years of poisoning and drugging in Dénia.
+- See [Expenses](personal/expenses.md) for more information on the financial cost to myself of enduring 3 years of gang stalking and mass gender violence by the people of Dénia, including lost work due to extreme stress and non-consensual drugging rendering me incapable of making good decisions.

 ## Report layout